 CASA assures that volunteers have regular and sufficient in-person contact with the child where they live to enable them to have an in-depth knowledge of the case and make fact-based recommendations to the court.
 CASA volunteers shall meet in person with the child(ren) once every thirty (30) days at a minimum.
-An exception may be granted if the child(ren) are placed more than 1 but less than 3 driving hours away, in which case CASA will meet in person with the child(ren) at least once every three months.
-If the child(ren) are placed more than 3 driving hours away, CASA will meet in person with the child(ren) at least once every 6 months.
+An exception may be granted if the child(ren) are placed more than 60 but less than 120 miles away (from the courthouse in which their hearings are held), in which case CASA will meet in person with the child(ren) at least once every other month.
+If the child(ren) are placed more than 120 but less than 300 miles away, CASA will meet in person with the child(ren) at least once every three months.
+If child(ren) are placed more than 300 miles away from the location of the courthouse from which their hearings are held, the child must be visited in person at least once every 6 months.